mikayelgr/WinTCacheMulti/README.md

 ## Building and Running From Source

-If you want to build and run win_tcache_multi from source, you can run the following command.
+If you want to build and run WinTCacheMulti from source, you can run the following command.
 The example assumes that you have the Rust toolchain installed:

 ```powershell